 Tell your doctor if you notice anything else that is making you feel unwell.
 Other side effects not listed above may occur in some people.

-Ask your doctor or pharmacist if you do not understand anything in this list.
+Ask your doctor or pharmacist if you do not understand some of the information in this list.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.